reachaaut/reachaaut_website_source/content/resources/twitter.md

 Personal or professional accounts?
 On Twitter you can manage multiple accounts, so if you prefer you can set up an account solely for research dissemination.
 This also goes for external communication from e.g. research groups or research projects.

+Be aware you cannot edit published tweets - but typing errors are a part of the charm of Twitter..